Kihumba/private-/Phase-C/Rails-Learning-Outcomes/Curriculum/10 - Asset Pipeline/README.md

 Outputs
 ----------
+- In checkpoint two and simulation project, make use of rails asset pipeline to manage all your application assets(Javascript, css, images, sass etc)
-Write a blog post on rails asset pipeline.
+- Write a blog post on rails asset pipeline.

 ----------